 5.4 Summary

-Through the evaluation, we have the following observations:
+Based on the evaluation, we have the following observations:

-DRT outperforms RPT and RT in terms of all the used metrics for all the three studied web services, while is slightly inferior to AT in terms of F-, F2-, and T-measure for all the studied web services.
-However, AT take much longer time and heavier computation costs.
+DRT outperforms RPT and RT, according to all the applied metrics for all three studied web services.
+DRT performs slightly less well than AT in terms of the F-, F2-, and T-measures, for all the studied web services.
+However, AT incurs heavier computation overheads, and takes a significantly longer time.
 (For instance, AT takes … haven't counted the experimental data yet.).
-This indicates that among RT, RPT, and AT, DRT should be used with higher priority.
+This indicates that among RT, RPT, and AT, DRT should be chosen.

-DRT is confirmed to be more effective in term of F-, F2-, and T-measure in case theoretically optimal parameter is set.
-In detail, for most cases, DRT demonstrates the best performance for all the three object web services with the three metrics (F-, F2-, and T-measure) following the guidelines for parameter setting.
-This indicates that the guidelines for parameter setting are useful.
+DRT is more effective in terms of F-, F2-, and T-measures when the parameter settings are optimal (according to the theoretical analysis): In most cases, DRT has the best performance for all three object web services, according to these three metrics (F- measure, F2- measure, and T-measure) when following the guidelines for the parameter settings.
+This highlights the usefulness of the parameter-setting guidelines.

-We observed the following limitations:
+We also note the following limitations:

-On one hand, DRT outperforms RT and RPT in terms of fault detection effectiveness and efficiency.
-On the other hand, this is achieved at the cost of additional efforts required for setting partitions and test profiles.
+While DRT outperforms RT and RPT in terms of fault detection effectiveness and efficiency, this is achieved at the cost of the additional effort required to set the partitions and test profiles.

-Practising DRT also involves parameter settings, which could not be trivial although the theoretical guidance is provided.
+Applying DRT involves setting parameters, which may not be trivial.
+Even when following the theoretical guidelines.